 Come join us for the Hearts on Fire Bible Study where we share the words of the disciples on the road to Emmaus, seeing how Christ speaks to us through the Scriptures and the journeys of our daily lives.
 We meet Sunday mornings after the 9 a.m.
 Mass in the music room of the school and delve into the Mass readings of the day.
+For Lent, we will also reflect on our Lenten practices of prayer, fasting and almsgiving together.
 All are welcome, and refreshments and childcare are provided.

 All high schoolers are welcome to join the St. Matthew Youth Group!
 Large group gatherings take place the first Sunday evening of the month from 6:30 -8:00 p.m. in the school gym (with an optional dodgeball throwdown following).

 All teens are also welcome to join a weekly small group.
 For more information, please contact Ash & Sarah Scarbrough at 317-426-0295 or firstname.lastname@example.org.

 High school students – mark your calendar for the IGNITED retreat!
 Coming to South Bend March 6th-8th.
 More details to follow!
 Stay tuned!

 On the second Saturday of each month members of the Catholic Peace Fellowship host a recitation of the rosary for peace to pray for an end to war, terrorism, violence, and oppression, especially for those persecuted members of the Body of Christ, for their persecutors and for the disarming of our own hearts, lives and communities.
 You are invited to join this prayer at 12:10, following the Cathedral Holy Hour.

 Below are the dates for the upcoming rosaries for peace: